-A grade of satisfactory must be achieved by the end of the Med/Surg rotation and A grade of satisfactory must be achieved in the Maternal, Newborn rotation and A grade of Satisfactory must be achieved by the end of the Pediatric rotation.
+A grade of satisfactory must be achieved by the end of the Med/Surg rotation and A grade of satisfactory must be achieved in the Maternal, Newborn rotation

 Nursing students are expected to demonstrate accountability and responsibility for professional practice and behavior throughout their participation in the LRCC nursing program.
 Student behavior that is considered to be unsafe and/or unprofessional in the clinical setting, by the clinical faculty, will result in immediate dismissal from the nursing program.
 (See Unsafe/Unprofessional Student Nurse Practice.)